aburke03/LibraryManagementSystem/src/main/README.md

 1. Clone the repo and open in IntelliJ.
 2. Run `LibraryManagementSystem.java`'s `main()`method.
 3. Proceed to select your desired option in the CLI below.
+4. For testing, upon running each test file with coverage, you will see each class has 100% coverage using specification, structural and property based testing when appropriate.

 ## CLI Usage
 The librarian can: